-20% Short in-class activities, quizzes, or writing assignments, (usually unannounced) usually to be given during class.
+20% Short quizzes, writing assignments, or in-class assignments, (usually unannounced) usually to be given during class.
 These will often involve group work.
 You may drop your lowest score.
+These assignments will together constitute one exam.

-15% One hour exam on Tuesday, Jan.
-31. Open book, open notes, no make-ups or early exams.
+15% One hour exam on Thu., Oct.
+13. Open book, open notes, no make-ups or early exams.

-15% Take-home exam given out on Tuesday, Feb.
-7, due Tuesday, Feb.
-23.
+15% Take-home exam given out on Th.
+Nov.
+6, due Thu.
+Nov.
+20.

-Your final exam will replace the lower of the previous two exams, but if and only if the final is higher.
+Your final exam will replace the lower of the previous two exams, but only if the final is higher.

 15% Homework assignments.
 Homework is assigned during each class and must be kept current.
-Your homework will be turned in at the end of each chapter.
+Your homework may be checked periodically , and some assignments may be collected for grading.
 Homework is graded for completion, not correctness.
-NO LATE HOMEWORK ACCEPTED!
-Homework assignments from the text will be listed at the class web site.
+NO LATE HOMEWORK ACCEPTED.
+EVER!